thewhiteninja/ntfstool/README.md

 <br />

 NTFSTool is a forensic tool focused on [NTFS][10] volumes.
-It supports reading partition info (mbr, partition table, vbr) but also information on master file table, Bitlocker encrypted volume, EFS encrypted files and more.
+It supports reading partition info (MBR, partition table, VBR) but also information on Master File Table, Bitlocker encrypted volume, EFS encrypted files, USN journal and more.

 Download the latest binaries on [AppVeyor](https://ci.appveyor.com/project/thewhiteninja/ntfstool).